 - Open technology enthusiasts which contribute to the values of open through decentralized technologies (e.g., blockchain.)

 The theme of the 2018 Global Summit is “On Common Ground: Collaborate and Participate.”
-In the online application, you will be asked to explain how your proposal addresses this theme.
+In the online application, submitters were asked to explain how their proposal addressed this theme.

 - Who are we, and how do we grow and diversify our movement?